 How To Set Up Your First Online Store

-As the pandemic continues to disrupt workplaces and personal finances, many people are looking for new ways to supplement or replace their income.
+With the economy continually in flux, many people are looking for new ways to supplement or replace their income.
 While setting up an online store may be easier (and cheaper) than creating a physical retail space, it can still be a time-intensive process filled with potential setbacks.

 Here, we’ll cover the big decisions you’ll have to make—and common setbacks to watch out for.
 We also asked several people who have experience building, running, and helping others create ecommerce stores to share their advice.